belinore/42-get_next_line/README.md

 # 42-get_next_line

-Implemented a function `get_next_line(int fd)` that reads from a file descriptor and returns one line at a time, handling partial reads and buffer overflows.
+`get_next_line(int fd)` is a function that reads from a file descriptor and returns one line at a time, handling partial reads and buffer overflows.
 It can be compiled specifying any buffer size.

 Function prototype:
 ```c